Homeward Bound: The Incredible Journey: Cast

+Production

+Filming took place in Oregon in spring 1991.
+Downtown Portland was used for urban shots in San Francisco and additional scenes were filmed in Joseph, Oregon.
+The scenes set in the Sierra Nevada mountains were filmed at the Eagle Cap Wilderness area.

+The film makes extensive use of animal actors.
+American Humane certified the film as not harming animals.
+Animals were largely filmed separately to prevent conflict, and scenes were then cut together to create the illusion of the animals interacting.
+Stand-in animals were also used for the main characters, with 10 cats playing the role of Sassy.

 Reception

 The film received positive reception.
 The film holds an 87% aggregate critic approval rating at Rotten Tomatoes based on 30 reviews, with the consensus stating "Disney's remake of The Incredible Journey successfully replicates, and in some ways improves upon, the simple charms of the original, with its cross-country animal odyssey sure to delight kids."
 According to movie critic Roger Ebert, the movie is "frankly designed for kids, and yet it has a certain craftsmanship and an undeniable charm, and if you find yourself watching it with a child you may end up liking it almost as much."
-Audiences polled by CinemaScore gave the film an average grade of "A+" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film a rare grade of "A+" on an A+ to F scale.

-The film grossed $41,833,324 in the United States and Canada and $15.5 million internationally for a worldwide total of $57.4 million.
+The film grossed $41.8 million in the United States and Canada and $15.5 million internationally for a worldwide total of $57.4 million.